Helping patients adopt low carb

 Some patients will immediately understand the sugar comparison but may be confused about what to eat instead.
 Ask them what they typically eat in a day and give them an easy substitution.

-- If breakfast is usually cereal, juice, and toast suggest eggs, bacon, and coffee (with heavy cream, if wanted) instead.
+- If breakfast is usually cereal, juice, and toast suggest eggs, bacon, and coffee (with cream, if necessary for palatability) instead.

-- If lunch is a sandwich with deli meat, how about salad with sliced chicken or steak and plenty of extra virgin olive oil as the dressing instead?
+- If lunch is a sandwich with deli meat, how about salad with sliced chicken or steak and extra virgin olive oil as the dressing instead?

 - If dinner is often a meat with a starch like pasta, potatoes, or rice, tell them to have as much meat as they like and fill the rest of the plate with green vegetables or salad.
 They can even try adding cauliflower rice, zucchini noodles, or other starch substitutions.